How to Design an Off Grid Solar Power System?

 Typical off-grid solar power system block diagram

-In order to ensure reliability of the off-grid PV system, a thorough survey of customer demands for the electricity is very necessary.
-That is, you should figure out how much power you need, including the power ratings of all the appliances or devices, running time and the daily electricity consumption (i.e. How many kilowatt-hours is it in total).
-After that, the design of the off-grid solar power system are mainly based on these data, including the solar inverter selection, solar panel capacity calculation, and batteries capacity calculation.
+In order to ensure the reliability of the off-grid PV system, a thorough survey of customer demands for electricity is very necessary.
+That is, you should figure out how much power you need, including the power ratings of all the appliances or devices, running time, and the daily electricity consumption (i.e. How many kilowatt-hours is it in total).
+After that, the design of the off-grid solar power system is mainly based on these data, including the solar inverter selection, solar panel capacity calculation, and battery capacity calculation.

 Solar inverter selection

-The power generated by solar panel modules in the daytime is partly for the load use, and the remaining is for charging the storage battery.
-When the night comes or when the solar radiation is inadequate, the electricity in the storage batteries will be discharged for the load use.
-Thus, it can be seen that the all the electricity consumed by the load is from the electricity generated by photovoltaic modules in the daytime, when there is no mains supply or when the diesel engine serves as the supplementary energy source.
-Considering differences of illumination intensity in different seasons and in different regions, the capacity design of the solar panel should be capable of meeting demands even in worst season of sunshine lighting so as to ensure the solar system’s reliable operation.
-Below is the formula for computing of the solar panel capacity:
+The power generated by solar panel modules in the daytime is partly for load use, and the remaining is for charging the storage battery.
+When the night comes or when the solar radiation is inadequate, the electricity in the storage batteries will be discharged for load use.
+It can be seen that when there is no mains electricity during the day or the diesel engine is used as a supplementary energy source, the electricity consumed by the load comes from the electricity generated by the photovoltaic modules.
+Considering differences in illumination intensity in different seasons and in different regions, the capacity design of the solar panel should be capable of meeting demands even in the worst season of sunshine lighting so as to ensure the solar system’s reliable operation.
+Below is the formula for computing the solar panel capacity:

-Power of solar panel = (Load daily eletricity consumption * Margin factor)/ (Peak sunshine hours of worst month*Efficiency of the system)
+Power of solar panel = (Load daily electricity consumption × Margin factor)/ (Peak sunshine hours of worst month × Efficiency of the system)

 Solar charge controller selection

-Solar charge controller is a device that manages the charging and discharging the power from the solar panel to the batteries.
-The two key factors to select a suitable charge controller are rated voltage and current.
-The rated voltage of charge controller in line with the operating voltage of the batteries in the solar system.
-As for the current rating, it can be roughly calculated by the power from the solar panel divided by the voltage of batteries, and also reserve a margin of 25% for safety consideration.
+The solar charge controller is a device that manages the charging and discharging of the power from the solar panel to the batteries.
+The two key factors in selecting a suitable charge controller are rated voltage and current.
+The rated voltage of the charge controller is in line with the operating voltage of the batteries in the solar system.
+As for the current rating, it can be roughly calculated by the power from the solar panel divided by the voltage of batteries, and also reserve a margin of 25% for safety considerations.

-In addition, there are two type of solar charge controller in the market, PWM and MPPT.
-Generally, PWM solar charge controller is priced lower than MPPT and more suitable for small solar power inverter system.
-However, MPPT solar charge controller is more cost effective due to its unique advantages over the others.
-It can be selected based on specific design plan.
+In addition, there are two types of solar charge controllers in the market, PWM and MPPT.
+Generally speaking, PWM solar charge controllers are cheaper than MPPTs and are more suitable for small solar inverter systems.
+However, the MPPT solar charge controller is more cost-effective due to its unique advantages over the others.
+It can be selected based on a specific design plan.

-A typical design plan for 10kVA off-grid solar power system
+A typical design plan for a 10kVA off-grid solar power system

 Project background: To design an off-grid solar system for a school to satisfy its daily power consumption.

-Client’s load mainly includes the classroom lighting, classroom fans, lighting of public places, wall lighting, broadcasting system, etc. The total load power is 6.84%kW and the solar inverter power should be no smaller than 9.8kVA.
-According to these requirements, the 10kVA solar inverter with MPPT charge controller can be selected, which plays a role of inverter and charge controller in one unit.
+2. Choosing solar inverter.
+The client’s load mainly includes classroom lighting, classroom fans, lighting of public places, wall lighting, broadcasting system, etc. The total load power is 6.84%kW and the solar inverter power should be no smaller than 9.8kVA.
+According to these requirements, the 10kVA solar inverter with MPPT charge controller can be selected, which plays the role of inverter and charge controller in one unit.

+4. Calculating battery capacity.
 The school’s lighting is usually during the night.
-Considering the batteries’ service life, the battery capacity should be properly increased, and the battery backup time is two days as required by the client.
+Considering the batteries’ service life, the battery capacity should be properly increased, and the battery backup time should be two days as required by the client.
 The depth of discharge of the battery is set to 0.7.
-This project adopts the 110-node 1000AH/2V gel batteries in series, whose total capacity is around 220,000VAH, and the utilizable electricity quantity is around 154kWH, which can satisfy the power demand of two day backup time.
+This project adopts the 110-node 1000AH/2V gel batteries in series, whose total capacity is around 220,000VAH, and the utilizable electricity quantity is around 154kWH, which can satisfy the power demand of two-day backup time.

 Leave your comment